|| Tutorials home | Safety tour | Emergencies | Meteorology | Flight Theory | Navigation | Communications | Builders guide ||

 However, 2008 recorded a great improvement.
 There was only one fatal accident in an RA-Aus registered aircraft during the year, but sadly both occupants died.
-There were no accidents where long-term injuries were sustained.
+There were two accidents where the pilots sustained severe injuries.
 Since the AUF/RA-Aus was established in 1983 there has been one other year (1996) where only one fatal accident occurred.
 The average number of aircraft on the register during 2008 was 2850, a 230% increase in aircraft since 1996 so, considering that, 2008 was our safest flying year ever.
 But the combined 2007 and 2008 total was still 9 fatal accidents in which 15 people died.
 The average annual number of fatal accidents for the five-year period 2004 to 2008 is 4.6 — slightly less than the 1999 to 2003 period.

 The 2009 year started very well; there were no fatal accidents in the first seven months and it looked like the human factors training programs introduced in 2008 were starting to produce the required results.
 Then there were five fatal accidents between August and December.
 Three of the accidents involved trikes, one of which was an unregistered aircraft, and a passenger also died in one of the trike accidents.
 In addition, there was a sixth accident where an RA-Aus three-axis pilot died in a trike registered with HGFA.
 There were five accidents in which an occupant suffered severe injury.
 So, a year that started with a lot of promise ended very badly; in effect maintaining the historical average annual number of fatal accidents.
 The number of aircraft on the RA-Aus register at the end of 2009 was 2955 and there were 9186 ordinary members.

 The 2011 year started very badly with two fatal accidents in January and continued in that vein throughout the year to total six fatal accidents.
 The death toll was eight — five certificated pilots, one student pilot under instruction (i.e. an instructor was in command) and two passengers.
 It was another very bad year, but it could have been horrific — thankfully, there were no serious casualties when an RA-Aus aircraft, with two persons on board, flew into an operating fairground Ferris wheel.
 See the Australian Transport Safety Bureau preliminary report*.

 There were three fatal accidents in the first half of 2012 but none during the remainder, two of the accidents involved trikes.
 The death toll was five — two pilots and a passenger in the trikes, an instructor and a pilot-under-instruction in a Piper Sport.
 The 5-year moving average accident rate is now 3.6 per annum, an improvement on the moving average 12 months ago when it stood at 4.6 per annum.
-The reason for the decrease in the 5-year moving average is that 2007 (which was the worst year since 1986) dropped out of the series and 2008 (which was the best year ever) remained in the 5-year series.
+The reason for the decrease in the 5-year moving average is that 2007 (which was then the worst year since 1986) dropped out of the series and 2008 (which was the best year ever) remained in the 5-year series.
 The 4-year (2009 through 2012) average is 4.2 fatal accidents per annum, so the 2009-2012 improvement was rather small.
 In addition there are usually 2-3 accidents reported each year where the pilot or passenger — sometimes both — were seriously injured.

-Indications for 2013 are very bad at the time of writing (25 April 2013).
-So far RA-Aus has experienced the terrible tally of 8 pilot and 2 passenger fatalities, something we have never experienced before and still with two of the historically most accident-prone months to go.
-The 11 fatal accidents are only one less than the total accidents during all of 2008, 2009 and 2010.
+2013 is a disastrous year, at the time of writing (28 October 2013) RA-Aus has experienced a stunning tally of 11 pilot and 2 passenger fatalities, something we have never experienced before and still with two of the historically most accident-prone months to go.
+The 11 fatal accidents are only one less than the total accidents during all of 2010, 2011 and 2012.

-HF training is part of airmanship development and is not designed to worsen the safety record, so there must be something wrong in the RA-Aus HF training syllabus, or lacking in its implementation by the flight schools and/or in the quality assurance outcome, of both the association's HF training for student pilots and the 2010 HF 'examination' of the, then existing, certificated pilots.
+HF training is part of airmanship development and is not designed to worsen the safety record, so there must be something wrong in the RA-Aus HF training syllabus — and/or lacking in its implementation by the flight schools and/or in the quality assurance assessment outcome — of both the association's HF training for student pilots and the 2010 HF 'examination' of the, then existing, certificated pilots.